maryammouse/prime-times-table-challenge/README.md

 I have written a program to print the table for the first 10 primes - and for the first *n* primes.

+[Setup] (#setup)
+[Notes] (#notes)
+[Thought Process] (#thoughts)

+<a name="setup"></a>
 ### Setup (how to install dependencies and run the program)
 Once you have `git clone`-d the repository, enter the directory and run `bundle install`/`bundle update`.
 This should download the dependencies as listed in the `Gemfile`.
 You can run the program by typing `ruby primes.rb` at the console -- the output should be `Primes.prime_times_table(10)`, which should be a printed multiplication table of the first 10 prime numbers.

+<a name="notes"></a>
 ### Notes:
 > Consider complexity.
 How fast does your code run?
 How does it scale?

 Currently, my `Prime.prime_times_table` method has a time complexity of *O(n^2)*.
 This is due to the fact that I use a nested `.each` loop to print each prime's set of multiples.
 So far I have not been able to determine a way of doing this with less time complexity.
-The method has a space complexity of *O(n)* due to the `prime_array` method, which uses the **Sieve of Eratosthenes** algorithm to find the first *n* primes.
-Though I have optimized this code over time (you can view the commits to see this progression), I believe it can be optimized further by using a **segmented** Eratosthenes sieve instead (time complexity would remain the same.)
+The method has a space complexity of *O(n)* due to the `prime_array` method, which uses the **Segmented Sieve of Eratosthenes** algorithm to find the first *n* primes.
+You can see the optimization of this code over tim by viewing the commits.

+I chose to use the Eratosthene's Sieve algorithm instead of others such as the Sieve of Atkin as it seems to me to be the most intuitive and simple while also being one of the most efficient algorithms known, especially in its Segmented form.

 > Write tests.
 Try to demonstrate TDD/BDD.